ArisenIO/arisenjsv1/README.md

   is reached, this time should be brief.

 * **broadcast** `[boolean=true]` - post the bank transaction to
-  the decentralized banking network.
-Use false to obtain a fully Signed Bank Transaction.
+  the ARISEN network.
+Use false to obtain a fully Signed ARISEN Transaction.

 * **verbose** `[boolean=false]` - verbose logging such as API activity.

 * **debug** `[boolean=false]` - low level debug logging (serialization).

-* **sign** `[boolean=true]` - sign the bank transaction with a Bank Account's Private Key.
-Leaving a transaction unsigned avoids the need to provide a Bank Account's Private Key.
+* **sign** `[boolean=true]` - sign the bank transaction with a ARISEN account's Private Key.
+Leaving a transaction unsigned avoids the need to provide a ARISEN account's Private Key.

 * **mockTransactions** (advanced)
   * `mockTransactions: () => null // 'pass',  or 'fail'`